Updated on 2025-10-22 GMT+08:00

 • The CREATE TABLE table_name LIKE source_table syntax is supported.

-• The syntaxes CREATE TABLE table_name LIKE source_table and CREATE TABLE table_name (LIKE source_table) cannot specify INCLUDING and EXCLUDING options.
+• The INCLUDING and EXCLUDING options cannot be specified for the CREATE TABLE table_name LIKE source_table and CREATE TABLE table_name (LIKE source_table) syntax.
 By default, INCLUDING ALL is specified.

 • The LOAD DATA syntax is supported.
 Some syntax functions in gs_loader that are consistent with the LOAD DATA syntax will change.